CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/tbl/mapping-file.md

 - `beacon.datasets`, `beacon.cohorts`, and `beacon.biosamples` hold optional metadata/defaults for emitted Beacon entities.
 - These metadata overrides are currently consumed only by the conversion routes that use a mapping file: `csv2bff`, `redcap2bff`, and `cdisc2bff`.

+The semantic mapping under `beacon.individuals` is also reused when the requested final output is `PXF` or `OMOP-CDM`.
+For example, `csv2omop` applies the CSV-to-BFF mapping first and then the built-in BFF-to-OMOP mapping; it does not require a second OMOP-specific user mapping file.

 The `beacon.individuals` wrapper is mandatory in `v0.30`.

 ### Mental model